 03 of 05

-Crackers are easy to make in your dehydrator, and raw vegan flax crackers are one of the most popular (and easiest!) types of dehydrator crackers to try.
+Crackers are easy to make in your dehydrator, and vegan flax crackers are one of the most popular (and easiest!) types of dehydrator crackers to try.
 All you need is flaxseeds (available in most natural foods stores), a few spices for seasoning, and some soy sauce or Bragg's Liquid Aminos.
-Flavor your flax crackers to taste, and pair your homemade dehydrator crackers with with raw vegan salsa, raw guacamole or a homemade raw vegan hummus (pictured).
+Flavor your flax crackers to taste, and pair your homemade dehydrator crackers with raw vegan salsa, raw guacamole, or a homemade raw vegan hummus (pictured).

 04 of 05